 - (i) Single trailers and/or mobile homes owned by residents and stored or parked during periods of non-use on the premises of the owner.
-Recreational trailers and vehicles are exempt. - (ii) For the temporary occupancy of a recreational vehicle outside of a licensed campground, the following requirements shall apply: - 1) It shall be unlawful for any person to occupy a recreational vehicle on a temporary basis, who does not possess a permit from the Building Inspector.
-A permit is not required for the storing or parking of a recreational vehicle during periods of nonuse on the premises of the owner, or for a period of occupancy not to exceed 120 days per year; - 2) A property owner or lessee may accommodate one recreational vehicle of a nonpaying guest for a period not in excess of 120 days in any one year; and - 3) A recreational vehicle may be maintained as living quarters by a person employed in adjoining construction work or for whom a residence is being built, or as an office, storeroom or shop in connection with construction work, provided, that such is shown to be a temporary expedient, and also that the use will conform with the U.S. Department of Health, Education, and Welfare Publication manual of septic tank practice. - 4) Occupants of a recreational vehicle outside of a licensed campground must comply with applicable state health and sanitary disposal regulations, including but not limited to Title X, Public Health, Chapter 147 for the State of New Hampshire, as amended. - (iii) Storage trailers will be limited to one (1) in the residential zone and two (2) in the CI/MF zone, for a limit of 6 months to enable adequate time to add appropriate storage facility a) Purpose and Intent.
+Recreational trailers and vehicles are exempt. - (ii) For the temporary occupancy of a recreational vehicle outside of a licensed campground, the following requirements shall apply:

+1) Recreational vehicles shall not be rented for commercial gain.

+2) It shall be unlawful for any person to occupy a recreational vehicle on a temporary basis, who does not possess a permit from the Building Inspector.
+A permit is not required for the storing or parking of a recreational vehicle during periods of nonuse on the premises of the owner, or for a period of occupancy not to exceed 10 days. per year;

+3) A property owner or lessee (excludes Commercial) may accommodate one recreational vehicle of a nonpaying guest for a period not in excess of 120 days in any one year; and

+4) A recreational vehicle may be maintained as living quarters by a person employed in adjoining construction work or for whom a residence is being built, or as an office, storeroom or shop in connection with construction work, provided, that such is shown to be a temporary expedient, and also that the use will conform with the U.S. Department of Health, Education, and Welfare Publication manual of septic tank practice.

-Section 3.04 Campgrounds:
+5)Occupants of a recreational vehicle outside of a licensed campground must comply with applicable state health and sanitary disposal regulations, including but not limited to Title X, Public Health, Chapter 147 for the State of New Hampshire, as amended.
+No more than one (1) Recreational Vehicle is permitted to be occupied on a lot with an existing dwelling unit for no more than 120 days in a calendar year.
+If a Recreational Vehicle is occupied on a lot with an existing dwelling unit for more than ten (10) consecutive days, then the property owner shall obtain a permit from the Building Department.
+Such occupied Recreational Vehicle must have and show sufficient proof of a domestic water supply and adequate provision for wastewater disposal, including sewerage, septage and gray water.
+A waiver request can be granted from the Building Inspector for more than 1 recreational vehicle for special events or occasions for short term stays not to exceed 10 days.

+(iii) Storage trailers will be limited to one (1) in the residential zone and two (2) in the CI/MF zone, for a limit of 6 months to enable adequate time to add appropriate storage facility a) Purpose and Intent.

+Adopted 3-13-1962,3-14-2023